Warning. This article contains some graphic truths.

 They will start to feel unsafe in public places.
 Or perhaps constantly alert and mentally switched on vigilantly watching for danger.
 They may start to experience explosive or uncontrolled emotional outbursts.
 And that’s just the tip of the iceberg.

-The Adverse Childhood Experiences Test (You can the ACE Test on our website here) is a gold-standard mental health self-assessment tool for determining how traumatic experiences in childhood bleed over into serious life management problems in adulthood.
+The Adverse Childhood Experiences Test (You can take the ACE Test on our website here) is a gold-standard mental health self-assessment tool for determining how traumatic experiences in childhood bleed over into serious life management problems in adulthood.

 And according to data from the ACE Test, the children victimized by this terrorist attack now have a higher percentage chance of becoming drug addicts and alcoholics later in life.
 They even have a statistically higher likelihood of developing depression, or having lung disease, hepatitis, heart disease and even cancer.